Custom-Elements/glg-add-to-project/README.md

   should probably be renamed now.
 Stakeholder: Ariela Rosenberg
 * Persist HB indexes with lastUpdate datetime to local storage for faster subsequent loading
 * Get designer feedback on GUI style
-* Dump ui-toolkit in favor of slimmer, barebones necessities

 ## Attributes